vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-multi-language-stores/vtex-io-documentation-overwriting-the-messages-app.md

 ### VTEX Intelligent Search context

-Use the following example as a guide if you aim to translate text messages exported from the [VTEX Intelligent Search](https://developers.vtex.com/docs/guides/vtex-search).
+Use the following example as a guide to translate text messages exported from the [VTEX Intelligent Search](https://developers.vtex.com/docs/guides/vtex-search).

 ```json
 {